Vecno-Foundation/vecno-cpu-miner/README.md

 # Vecno-cpu-miner

 A Rust binary for file encryption to multiple participants.
+This miner should only be used for testnet.
+For mainnet mining please use [vecno-miner](https://github.com/Vecno-Foundation/vecno-miner).

 ## Installation